KoreJosh/Fraud-Analysis/README.md

 ![](https://github.com/KoreJosh/Fraudulent-Transactions-Analysis/blob/main/fraud0.png)

 Using conditional formatting the time of transaction was sorted into 'Moring', 'Afternoon', "Evening', 'Night'.

-Duplicated values and nulls values were deleted .
+Duplicated values and nulls values were deleted.

 The date columns were duplicated twice to generate the month and year varibles separetely.

 Checked if the data columns were in the right type (date was in the datetime format, transaction type is in the string fprmat, transacton amount in the number format)

 # Dashboard Overview